It is also good to bring along a bit of soap, and not be ashamed of learning how to do your laundry.

 Finally, hang the garments on your travel clothesline, and go to bed.
 All of this takes but minutes with a bit of practice, and you will forever be amazed at how much it lightens your load.

 Ensure that everything is dry by the time you're ready to depart in the morning by choosing travelling clothes made of quick-drying (and wrinkle-free) fabrics.
 A shirt made of Coolmax® (or some similar fabric) will not only dry quickly, but will keep you cooler in summer and warmer in winter than one made of cotton.
-But if some item of clothing isn't ready to go, do as they do in the army: put it on anyway.
+But if some item of clothing still isn't ready to go, do as they do in the army: put it on anyway.
 Though it might briefly feel a bit uncomfortable, you'll be amazed at how quickly it will finish drying next to a warm body.

 If you're travelling on business, of course, you're unlikely to want to wash your dress shirts in the sink (though it's nice to be able to).
-On the other hand, it's more likely that someone else is footing the bill, so letting the hotel do your laundry is a more acceptable option.
+On the other hand, it's more likely that someone else is footing the bill, so letting the hotel do your laundry is a more appropriate option.
 Be prepared for occasional surprises if you take this route, however: the laundry processes in foreign hotels can be quite entertaining!
 Should you choose to have the proprietor of a B&B or small hotel do your laundry, be sure to negotiate the fee in advance.

 Several companies make clothes washing devices intended for travel.
 These generally take the form of some sort of (modified) dry bag, which substitutes for the sink in the above scenario.
 While portable, none of these products is truly a "go-light" solution: of those that I have tried, even the best (the Laundreez Portable Clothes Washer, shown here) is fairly bulky, and weighs — when fully dry — a not insignificant 11.8 oz (335g).
 Further, I have not found them to be any more convenient than a sink; generally, they take more time, due to deploying, drying, etc., though they would unquestionably be handy if a sink/bucket/etc. were unavailable.
 Consequently, I think they're more suitable for campers, RV users, even backpackers and the like than they are for the truly light traveller, unless you are expecting to spend much time in pretty primitive areas, and still want to keep your clothing pristine.